 The Kinesiology Program provides concentrated study of human movement from developmental, mechanical, motor control, psychosocial, psychological, pathological, and physiological perspectives.
 This program is appropriate for students who plan to work in the fitness/exercise industry and can serve as a preparatory program for graduate or post-baccalaureate study in the areas of aging, auxology, biomechanics, exercise physiology, health/fitness, motor control/learning, physical therapy, occupational therapy, nursing, or similar allied health programs, and sport psychology.
 Supporting courses from biology, chemistry, computer science, psychology, health education, and physics may be included to provide more in-depth analysis of principles associated with human structure and function.

-Program requirements for the five areas of concentration offered:
+Program requirements for the four areas of concentration offered:

 The Kinesiology Program consists of two years of coursework.
 These include required core coursework in the following areas of professional activities: exercise science foundations, psychosocial and historical foundations, and field experience.
-Additionally, all Kinesiology students are required to select and take coursework in one of the following five areas of specialization: Movement Studies, Health & Fitness Specialist, Pre-Physical Therapy, Pre-Health Care Professions, or Sport Psychology.
-It is important to note that completion of coursework for the Pre-Physical Therapy and the Pre-Health Care Professions options may take more than two years.
+Additionally, all Kinesiology students are required to select and take coursework in one of the following four areas of specialization: Movement Studies, Health & Fitness Specialist, Pre-Health Care Professions, or Sport Psychology.
+It is important to note that completion of coursework for the the Pre-Health Care Professions option may take more than two years.
 Generally, Kinesiology students begin taking coursework at the beginning of their junior year; however, earlier entry is possible with general university requirements (GURs) and Kinesiology requirements are taken concurrently.
 Careful planning is required if students are to complete their degree during a four-year period.